 When previous legislation was proposed to address this issue, foster care youth, alumni and adoptees fully endorsed this effort:

-- In 2017, the Fostering Sibling Connections Bill (HB 448) was introduced by Representatives Sarah LaTourette and Janine Boyd.
+- In 2017, the Fostering Sibling Connections Bill (HB 448) was introduced in Ohio by Representatives Sarah LaTourette and Janine Boyd.

 - The OHIO Youth Advisory Board launched a statewide letter writing campaign.